Back to All Posts

 Saint Louis Zoo

-The Saint Louis Zoo is home to over 12,000 animals representing 500 species.
+The Saint Louis Zoo is home to more than 12,000 animals representing 450 species.
 It is recognized worldwide for its innovative approaches to animal care and management, wildlife conservation, research and education.
-One of the few free zoos remaining in the nation, the Saint Louis Zoo attracts approximately 3 million visitors annually and is the most-visited attraction in the region.
+One of the few free zoos in the nation, the Saint Louis Zoo attracts approximately 3 million visitors annually and is one of the most-visited and best attractions in St. Louis.

 Hours of Operation